Nothing Phone Screen Replacement Cost UK 2026

 Signs your Nothing Phone screen needs replacing

-- A green vertical line — a classic OLED failure mode after a knock or with age; software cannot fix it.
+- A green vertical line — the tell-tale OLED failure after a knock or simply with age; no software update brings the pixels back.

-- Ghost touch (random inputs) after a drop — often a cracked digitiser; see our Nothing faults guide.
+- Ghost touch — the phone tapping and swiping on its own after a drop, usually a cracked digitiser; see our Nothing faults guide.

 Screen repair by post — how it works